Gamer Koala

 Multiplayer: No

-Super Mario 3D Land captivated players with its imaginative level design, clever use of the 3D effect, and the perfect blend of nostalgic elements and fresh gameplay ideas.
-Its responsive controls, joyful atmosphere, and the ability to switch between 2D and 3D perspectives made it a standout title on the Nintendo 3DS.
+The level design, clever use of the 3D effect, and the perfect blend of nostalgic elements and fresh gameplay ideas made Super Mario 3D Land a standout title.
+The ability to switch between 2D and 3D perspectives brought a new and fun angle to Mario.

 4. Fire Emblem: Awakening